KuldeepSinh/js-jazz-mine/README.md

-js-jazz-mine
+js-jazz-mine - JavaScript with Jasmine...
 ============

-Goal is to learn JavaScript, the right way, with claims cross-examined (tested) using Jasmine.
-To be more precise, the goal is not to learn everything JavaScript as a language offers.
-Selectively, I am targeting only functional, good and effective parts of the language.
+Goal is to learn JavaScript, the right way, with various language constructs cross-examined (tested) using Jasmine.
+To be more precise, the goal is not to learn everything that JavaScript as a language offers.
+Selectively, the target is limited to functional, good and effective parts of the language.

 Folloiwng are the books, I am refering.